Signifier design information

 Signifier, version 1.

 English Roman was cut some time in the 17th century.
-Stanley Morison identifies it as Dutch, but the punchcutter is unknown.³ The font is about 13.5pt by today’s measure.
+Stanley Morison thought the punchcutter was Dutch,³ and John Lane indentified him as the Belgian-Dutch punch cutter Nicolaes Briot.⁴ The font is about 13.5pt by today’s measure.
 Its atmosphere and aesthetic are dark and assured on the page.
 Naturally I started to digitize it, hoping to capture these qualities.
 The first version of Signifier was a close copy, I sympathetically digitized the best version of each letterform.
-Because of the analogue origin I drew lots of curves, and only straight lines where I imagined the original punchcutter would want them.
+Because of the analogue origin I drew lots of curves, and only straight lines where I imagined Briot would want them.

 A “punchcutter” is analogous to a “typeface designer” today.
 Punchcutters engraved a letter in steel.
 Each of their steel punches was then struck into a metal bar to create a matrix.
 The finished matrix was placed in a mould, which molten lead was poured into.
 The result was a piece of type.
 This was the “type founding” process.
 This is an excellent punchcutting video.⤴

 55 English Roman lowercase a from a single page.